Guide to the Painted Hills: Oregon’s John Day Fossil Beds NM

 Mitchell, Oregon

-Best Hikes at the Painted Hills
+Best hikes at the Painted Hills

 Painted Hills National Park has lots of great family-friendly hikes.